George Peabody (sculpture)

 Statue in Baltimore, Maryland U.S.

 George Peabody is a bronze statue of George Peabody (1795–1869), by William Wetmore Story.
 The bronze, cast in Rome at Alessandro Nelli's foundry, is located in the east garden of Mount Vernon Place, Baltimore.
+It is a replica of the statue of George Peabody in the City of London that was installed in 1869.

 It was dedicated on April 7, 1890.